HTL-Bulme/PythonSkriptum/140_logische_operatoren.md

 Bedingungen zu einer Bedingung kombinieren.
 In diesem Kapitel lernen wir die Operatoren `and`, `or` und `not` in Python kennen.
-Diese Operatoren werden dir bekannt vorkommen, denn du kennst sie bereits aus *NWES* 😉.
+Diese Operatoren werden dir bekannt vorkommen, denn du kennst sie bereits aus *NWES*. 😉

 ## and, or, not